mgks/mgks.dev/app/stream/README.md

 3. Browse the list of videos and folders.
 4. Click on a video to play it.
 5. Use the search bar to filter videos.
+6. Click the "Toggle Theme" button to switch between light and dark mode.

 ## Security Considerations